Idaho and Montana Grant Program

 For funding in Idaho and Montana communities, and Native nations located within these states, the application process begins with a Letter of Inquiry (LOI) that must be submitted via the Foundation’s online grant portal.
 To establish an account, or to access an existing account, click here.
 You may create an account at any time.
 Please have contact information, an email address, and your organization’s federal tax ID number available when you register.
 If you have registered previously, we encourage you to log back in to your existing account to submit an LOI.

-In the highly unlikely event that we reach our limit by January 20, anyone who has begun an LOI online by then will be allowed to submit it within three business days.
+In the highly unlikely event that we receive 100 LOIs by January 22, anyone who has begun one online by then will be allowed to submit it within three business days.
 You must log on to your account, complete the online LOI form, and submit it for your inquiry to be counted among the first 100 we receive.
 We recommend that you save your work frequently while completing an LOI on our grant portal.

 To explore the possible fit between your priorities and what we are able to consider supporting, please contact Linda Tracy, Western Director, between August and December.
 If you have any questions or difficulties, we encourage you to contact her well ahead of the LOI deadline.